Joern314/GWB19-Data/turn3/wiki/wiki_world.md

  [Turn 1](https://old.reddit.com/r/GodhoodWB/comments/foo57w/endless_pantheon_turn_1/flh8ujk/)

 Created at the dawn of time by Rictus, Azrakal, Prismari and Kain.
 It holds the Hunting Grounds of Rictus, the Blood Planes of Azrakal and an statue of a colossal man by Prismari and many other places.

+#### Blood Plains

+Description: [Explained here](https://www.reddit.com/r/GodhoodWB/comments/fr5ib1/endless_pantheon_turn_3/fluhzvi/), a plain that is colored red.
+Plenty of deer to hunt and some wild horses.
+A drug grows there.
+Food: Meat, fruit
+Resources: Drug, Horses, Sap

 #### The Echoing Jungle